sorbet/sorbet/gems/sorbet-runtime/README.md

 ## Environment variables

-There are a number of environment variables that `sorbet-runtime` reads from to change it's
+There are a number of environment variables that `sorbet-runtime` reads from to change its
 behavior:

 - `SORBET_RUNTIME_ENABLE_CHECKING_IN_TESTS`